 It’s so much fun to see St. Augustine by trolley.
 Old Time Trolley has a few different options to choose from.
 You can hop on and off at 23 paces in the city and depending on what ticket you buy, you can get free access to some attractions and exclusive stops at some as well.
 The trolley is a good option for getting around the city for those who didn’t drive to St. Augustine or those who don’t want to rent a vehicle.
 More Old Time Trolley information, HERE.

 Castillo De San Marcos

 Another one of my St. Augustine faves!
-The views from the top are incredible and in my opinion you can never go wrong with learning a bit of history.
+The views from the top are incredible and you can never go wrong with learning a bit of history.
 So many different cultures have a history at the Castillo De San Marcos and in St. Augustine as a whole and this national monument strives to preserve that history.
-For the little ones, the castle hold different camps in the summer.
+For the little ones, the castle holds different camps in the summer.
 Check out their website for exact dates, HERE.

 Ponce De Leon’s Fountain of Youth

-This is a great place to visit for adults and children.
-The bests parts of the park are drinking from the actual spring that Ponce De Leon believed to be the fountain of youth and the planetarium.
+This is, by far, one of the best things to do in St Augustine with kids!
+The best parts of the fountain of youth park are drinking from the actual spring that Ponce De Leon believed to be the fountain of youth and the planetarium.
 I also enjoyed the Navigators Planetarium and the cannon firing.
-They hold the cannon firing daily and in the planetarium they turn the night sky back to how it would have looked in 1513.
+They hold the cannon firing daily and in the planetarium, they turn the night sky back to how it would have looked in 1513.

 The St. Augustine Lighthouse